 Should cancer survivors be exercising during or after their treatments?

 Yes, clinical experts from Cancer Care Ontario, the American College for Sports Medicine, as well as the Canadian Cancer Society recommend exercise both during and following treatment.
 Exercise is safe for people with cancer.
 Tailored exercise guidelines for cancer survivors have been developed and implemented worldwide.
 These guidelines recommend aiming for 20 to 60 minutes of aerobic exercise two to three times per week, along with resistance training of all major muscle groups twice a week, with an emphasis on cancer-specific considerations and safety precautions.
-With expert guidance, it is entirely possible to achieve these exercise recommendations, either at home or outdoors in a safe and fun way, even when stay-at-home orders are in effect.
+With expert guidance, it is entirely possible to achieve these exercise recommendations, either at home or outdoors in a safe and fun way, and even during stay-at-home orders.

 What are the benefits of exercise for cancer survivors?